yobravo/weixin-demo/README.md

  Because weChat only access port 80(http) or 443(https), both need to root access to start, hence need to use sudo command:

- *  to start process
+ *  to start process:
    sudo bash start.sh yourPackedJarFile.jar "-Dport=port443or80Only -DappId=yourWxAppId -DappSecret=yourWxAppSever -DserverToken=yourServerToken"

- *  to stop process. sudo bash stop.sh
+ *  to stop process:  sudo bash stop.sh

- * to query process. ./query.sh
+ * to query process:  ./query.sh

  2. after deployment, in weixin management backend website.